pmrt/suspx/README.md

   simulation with the final result of the hashtable (which contains all the users and their buckets) and the result of the canvas.
-You can report here the results of your analysis if needed or make your graphics depending on the canvas and hashtable state.
+You can report here the results of your analysis if needed or make your graphics depending on the canvas and hashtable states.
 [See the After() method in the stats instruments](https://github.com/pmrt/suspx/blob/ddf3786edc1af9174b05056e5f6a1bfa06e8791c/instruments/stats.go#L48).
   The stats instrument uses it to report the stats.